Frequently Asked Questions

-There are over 25 peer-reviewed published studies on various elements of the PEAK assessment curriculum.
+There are over 35 peer-reviewed published studies on various elements of the PEAK assessment curriculum.
 There is much more research that needs to be done regarding PEAK and all other ABA packaged curriculums.
 Studies have been published by PEAK affiliated authors, and non-PEAK affiliated authors.

 Q. How is PEAK different from other ABA assessments like the VB-MAPP or the ABLLS-R?